SarahMAmann/agentkit-hackathon/README.md

 ## Team

-Built by Sarah Amann at the Coinbase x World x XMTP hackathon.
+Built by Sarah Benson for the Coinbase x World x XMTP hackathon.